backdrop-contrib/similar/README.txt

 Copy the similar directory to your modules directory.
 (example.org/modules/similar)

-Activate the module in administer > modules.
+Activate the module in administer > Site building > Modules.
-Turn on the similar block in administer > blocks.
+Turn on the similar block in administer > Site building > Blocks.

-Configure the number of similar entries and specific node types you want the block to search for at (default is 5): admin/block/configure/similar/0
+Configure the number of similar entries and specific node types you want the block to search for at (default is 5): admin/build/block/configure/similar/0

 UPGRADING FROM OLDER THAN DRUPAL 4.7
 ------------------------------------